Last updated June 20, 2021.

 Ink Cartridges, Light Bulbs, and Rechargeable Batteries Take-Back Programs

 The textile industry is notoriously wasteful, especially now that major retailers promote new fashion trends weekly rather than seasonally.
 But there are a few companies that have take-back programs.
 Patagonia may be the best example of this as they’ve had the program for a long time, don’t push new trends weekly, and stand by the quality of their products.
-They accept all Patagonia products for recycling if the items have reached the end of their life, meaning they can’t be repaired or donated.
+Patagonia accepts all its products for recycling if the items can no longer be repaired or donated.7

-Nike’s Reuse-A-Shoe product claims to take their old shoes grind them down to use in performance products and sports surfaces.
-The NorthFace and Levi’s are among others that take back some of their clothing for reuse or recycling.
-However, please know that clothing is so disposable in western society that second-hand clothing is overwhelming other parts of the world and is actually creating waste problems in those areas.
-The solution for textiles is to buy less clothing, wear your clothing for a long time, and buy second hand when possible.
+Nike’s Reuse-A-Shoe product claims to take their old shoes grind them down to use in performance products and sports surfaces.8 The NorthFace and Levi’s are among others that take back some of their clothing for reuse or recycling.
+However, please know that clothing is so disposable in western society that second-hand clothing is overwhelming other parts of the world, creating waste problems in those areas.
+The solution for textiles is to buy less clothing, wear your clothing for a long time, and buy second-hand when possible.

 Take-back programs offer a solution for some items that are hard to dispose of, such as computers, batteries, and light bulbs.
-It isn’t clear if these programs result in real recycling, and sometimes the companies are not transparent about their take-back program details.
+It isn’t clear if these programs result in real recycling.
+Sometimes the companies are not transparent about their take-back program details.
 The real solution is for companies to invest in a system that can make these items reusable, in a circular economy or closed-loop system.
 We also need to consume less in general.

 In my next post, I’ll examine two types of take-back programs that have high success rates.
 Thanks for reading, and please subscribe!